Ford Taunus P3: Fifty years on

 The Taunus P3 continues to generate enthusiasm, and most of the surviving vehicles in Germany enjoy the financial privileges and responsibilities available, in Germany, to owners of cars designated and maintained as oldtimers (the term used in Germany for a classic car).

-In 2006 484 Taunus P3 sedans/saloons were registered in Germany along with 21 "Turnier" station wagons.
+In 2006 484 Taunus P3 saloons were registered in Germany along with 21 "Turnier" estates.
 There were thought to be fewer than 10 in the USA, a relatively high content of registered and/or roadworthy vehicles in the Scandinavian countries and a handful still survive in other countries (for instance some of the countries in Eastern Europe and Latin America where it was marketed) where statistics are less readily accessible than in Germany.